 This happened in large cities too, like Chicago:

 So what made one perform so much better than another?
 Why did the majority of consumers shop on one block instead of the one two miles up the road?
-And why didn’t Payless have the data to predict those discrepancies in the first place?
+And why didn’t this brand have the data to predict those discrepancies in the first place?

 Not all of these questions can be answered.
-We don’t know, for example, why Payless didn’t make accurate predictions—or whether they did, but the changing landscape of brick and mortar impacted them in unexpected ways.
+We don’t know, for example, why this brand didn’t make accurate predictions—or whether they did, but the changing landscape of brick and mortar impacted them in unexpected ways.
 We do, however, know that site location success depends on understanding a market at a neighborhood level.
 We’ve proven mathematically that neighborhood-level social media data can forecast revenue.
-And as the leading provider of location-based social media data analysis, we wanted to find out if we could reveal Payless’s underperforming stores.
+And as the leading provider of location-based social media data analysis, we wanted to find out if we could reveal this brand's underperforming stores.

 For a little background, it’s likely helpful to know who we are and how our analysis works.
 We’re a location data company that uses conversations from social networks to understand how humans move and experience the world around them.
 Any one business can come to us and request a “data evaluation.”
 We then use revenue to benchmark which of their locations are “best” and which are “worst” according to our social media data.
 This allows us to determine the optimal predictive blend of our proprietary 550 machine learning-enhanced social categories to identify which individual categories have the most positive—or negative—impact on revenue.